Free In-plant Self-Assessment Tool

 An assessment indicating "Your equipment needs to be modernized to be able to deliver the same quality and performance as your commercial competitors" can provide managers with support as they strive to justify equipment upgrades.

-The new assessment tool is the result of years of work by Consultants Ray Chambers and Greg Cholmondeley, in collaboration with IPMA Executive Director Mike Loyd and IPMA Past President Dwayne Magee.
+Launched in early 2019, the assessment tool is the result of years of work by Consultants Ray Chambers and Greg Cholmondeley, in collaboration with IPMA Executive Director Mike Loyd and IPMA Past President Dwayne Magee.

 All in-plants are encouraged to take the assessment to receive an evaluation of their health.
 IPMA keeps all responses confidential and will not share them with outside vendors.
 Start the assessment here.